ohbendy/Myanmar-font-resources/UTN11 addenda.md

 p49 uses uni1032 for -ai vowel, but p48 suggests uni1086, unclear which to use.

 ---

+**Aiton & Phake**

+p51 uniAA6C Khamti letter Sa ꩬ is missing from the consonant inventory.

+p51 There seems to be a font issue with the subjoined consonants.

+p51 In diphthongs we also find:

+- 103D 102F ◌ွု as a ligature
+- 102F 1036 ◌ုံ

+The following are also used:

+- 103A ◌်
+- AA70 ꩰ reduplication mark (and combinations with 102E, 1036, 103A, 109D/1086/1032), though implementation is unclear.

+---

+**Tai Laing** (Endonym is Shan-Ni)
+◌
+p53 uniA9EC ꧬ appears twice in the consonant inventory.

+p53 The following should be included:

+- 103D ◌ွ (medial wa used as vowel)
+- 1062 ၢ
+- 1035 ဵ
+- 1062 1086 ၢႆ
+- 103D 1086 ◌ွႆ

+p53 Numeral 9 is a 180° rotation of numeral 8, this sideways version seems to be outdated.

+---

+**Pale Palaung**

+p58 Sequence 102D 102F 101D 1038 is represented as 102D 102F 101D **103A** 1038

+---

+**Rumai Palaung**

+p60 Tonemark annotated as uni1089 is in fact uni1087.

+---

+**Moken**

 p61 Moken language tag should be mwt as per the SIL website, not mwk.